LATINO BOOK REVIEW

 Jaquira Díaz’s

 Ordinary Girls is a memoir of the author’s tumultuous life battling some pretty strong inner and outer demons.
-Having survived these ordeals, Díaz extends her extraordinary, individual experiences growing up to include both commonplace and outlying Continue reading...
+Having survived these ordeals, Díaz extends her extraordinary, individual experiences growing up to include both commonplace Continue reading...
 7/23/20

 A Silent Fury: The El Bordo Mine Fire | Yuri Herrera